learnk8s/learnk8s.io/src/terraform-aws/content.md

 _Congratulations, you just created your first cluster!_

-> If you want, you can check the [AWS EC2 Console](console.aws.amazon.com/ec2/v2/home) to confirm that Terraform really created EC2 instances for your cluster nodes.
+> You can see the EC2 instances (and other resources) that Terraform created in your AWS account in the [AWS EC2 Console](console.aws.amazon.com/ec2/v2/home).

+_So, looks like you have a running cluster, right?_

-If you inspect the above output a bit closer, however, you should see that the `coredns` Pods are `Pending`:
+However, if you inspect the above output a bit closer, you should see that the `coredns` Pods are `Pending`:

 ```terminal|command=1|title=bash
 kubectl --kubeconfig real-hedgehog.conf get pods --all-namespaces